kubedb/docs/docs/guides/etcd/concepts/etcd.md

 Changing `spec.replicas` (directly, or through a `HorizontalScaling` [EtcdOpsRequest](/docs/guides/etcd/concepts/etcdopsrequest.md)) is reconciled against etcd's actual member list:

 - **Scale up** — the next ordinal is first added to the cluster as a **learner**.
 A learner replicates the log but does not vote and does not count toward quorum, so a cold member can never stall the cluster.
-Once its Raft revision has caught up with the leader's, the operator **promotes** it to a voting member.
+Once its applied revision reaches 90% of the leader's — not full equality — the operator **promotes** it to a voting member.
 - **Scale down** — the **highest ordinal** member is removed from etcd's member list first, and only then is the PetSet shrunk, so etcd never sees the pod disappear before it has been un-registered.

 The operator performs at most one membership mutation per reconcile pass, which is what etcd's membership API expects.